Robust and Resilient Soft Robotic Object Insertion with Compliance-Enabled Contact Formation and Failure Recovery: EXPERIMENTS

-This study used pre-designed skill sets.
+Our method demonstrated successful recoveries in randomized and unseen conditions; however, some limitations remain.
+First, we employed a simple pose estimation method using OpenCV for pegs and holes of a specific color and shape.
+Open vocabulary object estimation methods~\cite{corsetti2024open} can be used for pegs of diverse colors and shapes.
+Second, this study used pre-designed skill sets.
 They can be replaced with more intelligent learning-based policies that may reduce the number of recovery retries.
 Nevertheless, even with more intelligent policies, some failures are likely to occur.
 Thus, our method will remain necessary across different skill sets.
 For future work, we will consider integrating learning-based skills described above into our compliance-enabled contact formation and failure recovery framework.